Mongolia eyes Peabody to develop giant coalmine

 Talks with Peabody could begin this week, he added.

-“Any initial operation would be similar to what we have with MacMahon on East Tsankhi, where they are operating as a contractor - they deliver the coal to the stockpile and we as ETT market it,” Hancock said.

-“We anticipate the same sort of arrangement in the short term until such time as the consortium arrangements are completed.”

-Total coal reserves at the Tavan Tolgoi deposit are estimated at 6.4 billion metric tons, one of the world’s largest.
+Total coal reserves in east and west Tavan Tolgoi are estimated at 6.4 billion tonnes, one of the world’s largest.

 Hancock said that inviting Peabody to do the initial survey and infrastructure work was not connected to the longer-term development of west Tavan Tolgoi, which is still expected to involve firms from China, Russia, Japan and South Korea.